 - Activity planning

 - Leading safe and enjoyable activities

 - Conservation and minimum impact issues

 - How to become a DV Chapter activity leader

 Adventure Travel Leadership

 Each fall AMC holds a required weekend course for adventure travel leaders, those who lead trips more than 500 miles from an AMC chapter, often to exotic locations all over the world.
-Check here to see when the next class will be held.
+See when the 2021 class will be held.